f23997/mproxy-openvpn/README.md

-OpenVPN HTTP camouflage / disguise
+OpenVPN HTTP camouflage / disguise  Usable
+Can be used bug host
 -
 Normal proxies send CONNECT with the real IP and port.
 Hoproxy sends CONNECT with any custom domain + port, then forwards to the specified real TCP address/port.